-X factor (hemin) and V factor (nicotinamide-adenine-dinucleotide, NAD) requirement tests are done for the identification and differentiation of Haemophilus spp. especially identification of Haemophilus influenzae, which causes deadly diseases like meningitis, pneumonia among others.
+X factor (hemin) and V factor (nicotinamide-adenine-dinucleotide, NAD) requirement tests are done to identify and differentiate Haemophilus spp. especially identification of Haemophilus influenzae, which causes deadly diseases like meningitis, and pneumonia, among others.

 Haemophilus spp is small, pleomorphic, gram-negative bacilli or coccobacilli with random arrangements.
 H. influenzae is a fastidious organism that grows best at 35-37°C with ~5% CO2 (or in a candle-jar) and requires both X factor and V factor for growth.
-H. influenzae cannot grow on an unsupplemented Blood Agar plate (lacks V factor) or any other general-purpose medium such as Trypticase Soy Agar, Nutrient Agar (lacks both X and V factor), etc.
+H. influenzae cannot grow on an unsupplemented Blood Agar plate or any other general-purpose medium such as Trypticase Soy Agar, or Nutrient Agar.
+Blood agar contains free V, but not X factor, whereas general purpose medium lacks both X and V.

-Haemophilus ducreyi the causative agent of sexually transmitted infections (genital chancre) requires factor X for its growth whereas Haemophilus parainfluenzae (causative agent of pneumonia and endocarditis) requires only factor V and is able to grow on blood agar.
+Haemophilus ducreyi, the causative agent of sexually transmitted infections (genital chancre), requires factor X for its growth.
+In contrast, Haemophilus parainfluenzae (causative agent of pneumonia and endocarditis) requires only factor V and can grow on blood agar.

 Mnemonic to remember growth factor requirements of most common pathogenic species of Haemophilus